isomerpages/moe-angmokiopri/_about-us/Contact Us.md

 For parents who are driving, you may wish to park at the HDB carpark located beside the school.

 Your feedback is important to us.
-Should you have any further queries, please do not hesitate to send us an email at amkps@moe.edu.sg.
+Should you have any further queries, please do not hesitate to send us an email at
+<a href="mailto:amkps@moe.edu.sg">amkps@moe.edu.sg</a>